When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: Influence-Limiting Defense

-Besides the above comparisons, we also conduct the performance comparisons of influence-limiting policy-based defense with other existing defenses in terms of overall disruption ratio.
-We employ the same configurations for the parameters of influence-limiting policy, and set $m = 8$.
-The performance illustrated in Fig. \ref{Fig:in_def_comp} validates our proposed defense through dramatically decreasing the overall disruption ratio by around 80\% in average.
+Next, we compare the performance of influence-limiting defense with other existing defenses in terms of overall disruption ratio.
+We employed the same configurations for parameters of influence-limiting defense and other defenses, and set $m = 8$.
+The performance illustrated in Fig. \ref{Fig:in_def_comp} validates our proposed defense by dramatically decreasing the overall disruption ratio by around 80\% on average.

-The experiment results above demonstrate the robust performance of the proposed influence-limiting policy-based defense.
-When no influence-limiting policy is enforced, the LEB attacker tends to accumulate their decision flipping influence on the fusion center, further to compromise the decision process.
-The influence-limiting policy-based defense can effectively limit the attack capability of malicious nodes.
+The above defenses are general intrusion detection methods used to detect outliers.
+We also compared influence-limiting defense with specialized defense methods designed specifically for cooperative spectrum sensing.
+Double-Sided Neighbor Distance (DSND) \cite{li2010catch} is a malicious nodes detection method based on the assumption that \textit{if a sensing node's history is too far away or too close to other's histories, then it might be abnormal and is probably a malicious node.} A malicious node identification method and an adaptive linear combination rule were provided in \cite{chen2017cooperative}.
+Besides defenses of IMBA, a modified Combinatorial Optimization Identification (COI) algorithm was proposed in \cite{qin2013defending} to deal with cooperative attacks.
+An adaptive reputation-based clustering algorithm was presented in \cite{hyder2011defense} to defend against both IBMA and CMBA.

+We quantified defense performance in terms of overall disruption ratio to compare influence-limiting defense with existing defenses in cooperative spectrum sensing.
+LEB attacks are deployed as the attack method and the malicious nodes are set as $m=8$.
+The fusion center is configured with SVM as the decision rule.
+Unlike previous experiments where we run the influence-limiting defense with other defenses, here we run the influence-limiting defense as the only defense mechanism at the fusion center.
+The detailed performance is shown in Table \ref{Tab:diff_defenses}.

+The performance of influence-limiting defense is slightly better than existing methods even run independently.
+LEB attacks have better attack performance on reputation-based defenses like method in \cite{hyder2011defense}, which ends up with 38\% overall disruption ratio, than other methods.

+\textbf{Summary: }The experiment results above demonstrate the robust performance of the proposed influence-limiting defense.
+Influence-limiting defense can defend against both independent Byzantine attacks and cooperative Byzantine attacks.
+Similar to many security mechanisms, there will be a performance cost especially when no malicious nodes are present.
+How to better balance the security and performance is identified as potential future work.